 If you've considered separating or getting a divorce in Washington, this page provides resources and information to help you prepare.
-You can review experienced local divorce lawyers, download divorce forms or access divorce services for doing your own paperwork online, and use the support schedule worksheet and guidelines to estimate child support.
-You can also read through the online divorce code and laws, find support meetings, access domestic violence resources, and get information on parenting classes.
+You can review experienced local divorce lawyers, download divorce forms or access divorce services for doing your own paperwork online, and use the support schedule worksheet to estimate child support.
+You can also read through the online divorce laws, find support meetings, access domestic violence resources, and get information on parenting classes.

 Washington recognizes domestic partnerships, and the following information applies to both dissolution of marriage (divorce) and dissolution of domestic partnership situations.